martinschneider/justtestlah/README.md

 Calling `$("POST_TAG", "selenium")` will return an element matching the following Xpath expression: `//A[contains(@class,'post-tag') and contains(text(),'selenium')`.

-### Galen framework
+### Galen
-YaSew includes a proof-of-concept integratuon of the [Galen framework](http://galenframework.com).
+YaSew includes a proof-of-concept integration of the [Galen framework](http://galenframework.com).
 It can be enabled by setting `galen.enabled=true` in `yasew.properties`.

 Similar to properties-file holding the locator information, there is an (optional) spec file for each page object (in the same package as the Java class under src/main/resources).

-Checks can be triggered by calling `checkLayout` on any page object class.
+Checks can be triggered by calling `checkLayout()` on any page object class.
 An HTML report is generated in the directory defined in `galen.report.directory` in `yasew.properties` (the default is `target/galen-reports/`).

 ```
 @objects